Rules for Skat

 Variants and Special Rules

 Ramsch: If everyone passes, Ramsch is played.
 The goal is to take the fewest card points.
-Whoever takes the most points loses.
+Whoever takes the most loses.

 Kontra/Rekontra: Opponents may say "Kontra" before the first lead to double the score.
-The declarer may respond "Rekontra" to double again.
+The declarer may respond "Rekontra" to double it again.

 Tips and Strategy